Qumulo/QumuloCustomConnector/workshop/qcc-workshop-connect-copilot.md

 1. Using the same Microsoft Edge web browser, navigate to the [Microsoft 365 Admin page](https://www.microsoft365.com/). `https://www.microsoft365.com/`

 2. Click on the Copilot icon from the left hand menu.
+  - *Note: It is the smaller of the two Copilot icons on the screen, boxed in red in the picture below*

 ![enter image description here](https://github.com/Qumulo/QumuloCustomConnector/blob/main/workshop/images/ms365-admin-page.png?raw=true)